TrustworthyComputing/PulpFHE/README.md

 <h3 align="center">Complex Instruction Set Extensions for FHE Processors</h3>

 ### What is PulpFHE
 PulpFHE is an extension unit with optimized non-linear functions for FHE processors.
-This project is a deployment of the new instructions set on its sister project, [Juliet](https://github.com/TrustworthyComputing/Juliet).
+This project is a deployment of the new instructions set on its sister project [Juliet](https://github.com/TrustworthyComputing/Juliet).

 This project introduces several optimizations to existing Juliet circuits to enable parallel execution.